What is Odoo?

 Odoo, previously known as OpenERP is one of the most popular and widely used open-source ERP applications globally.
 It is a collection of applications and modules that you can use to manage your entire business operation.
 Odoo is hugely popular with SMEs due to its ease of deployment, customization and flexibility and massive cost-savings when compared to other enterprise solutions such as SAP.

-How is the requirement for Odoo Hosting different from regular Hosting?
+How is the Requirement for Odoo Hosting Different from Regular Hosting?

-While Odoo is fairly straightforward to deploy and get started with, first time users may find it a little tricky owing to its diverse set of requirements when compared with traditional PHP/MySQL web applications such as WordPress and Joomla.
+While Odoo is fairly straightforward to deploy and get started with, first-time users may find it a little tricky owing to its diverse set of requirements when compared with traditional PHP/MySQL web applications such as WordPress and Joomla.

-There two major directions you can go when deciding to install Odoo.
+There are two major directions you can go when deciding to install Odoo.
 You can use the hosted version offered by Odoo (odoo.sh) or you can decide to download the application and host it on your servers/cloud servers, commonly referred to as self-hosted.

 Let’s take a look at the Pros and Cons of each:

 |Easy to get started with.||Very expensive to get started with and can get more expensive as you scale.|

 |No technical management overhead.||No control over the environment and its security|